 One way to make the greatest difference in healthcare and establish yourself as an effective leader is possessing the ability to clearly and concisely communicate your ideas.
-In the communication and leadership course you will examine essential components of communication and leadership theories, as well as the population ecology of organizations that impact interprofessional collaboration and the delivery of safe, relationship centered care by the advance practice nurse.
+In the communication and leadership course offered in Saint Mary's Doctor of Nursing Practice program, you will examine essential components of communication and leadership theories, as well as the population ecology of organizations that impact interprofessional collaboration and the delivery of safe, relationship centered care by the advance practice nurse.
 This course also demonstrates the importance of oral and written communication skills used to plan and evaluate safe care outcomes for diverse populations and vulnerable groups.
 Our innovative curriculum leads you to examine your own interpersonal communication skills and pushes you to further develop your abilities to successfully interact with patients, their families, and colleagues.

 With just 2-3 classes per term, the primarily online program is designed to allow you to work and complete your course assignments just about anywhere, all with the support of the Saint Mary's community.
 The DNP is available in three tracks: